prakashpaudel/personal-website/content/blog/ai.md

 These may seem like trivial things to us.
 But it seems to make a big difference in our interpretation of what is natural speech and what is not.

-Regarding, the _intelligence_ of the robot, I don't think there's a great leap here.
+Regarding the _intelligence_ of the robot, I don't think there's a great leap here.
 Making an appointment is a very well-defined task.
 There's only so many possibilities for where the conversation can go.

 This takes me to the bigger picture.
 Clearly, robots will start sounding more and more human-like.
 In 5 years, most of our appointments may be made by robots.
-Heck, (x.ai)[x.ai] has already been doing it through email for a few years.
+Heck, [x.ai](https://x.ai) has already been setting up meetings through email for a few years.
-Will we be able to tell who's making an appointment?
-Probably not.

 But, I still don't see anything here that signals progress towards general intelligence.
-Sure, we will have robots good at making routine phone calls.
-Will it be able to call my mom and check-in with her?
-Probably not anytime soon.
+Like ours.
+And I think that's a good thing.
+I'm with Elon Musk, Ray Kurzwell and the other doomsdayers here.
+Once a machine can reach our level of intelligence, there's nothing stopping it from going beyond it.
+It will be the end for us.

+(If you're interested in going deeper down the AI doomsday rabit-hole, Wait But Why has a great [post](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html) about it.)

+So, it seems that all we have here is a robot that can handle calls that were pretty _robotic_ in the first place.
+I mean think about it.
+If the hair salon was online, I'd just click a few buttons to set up an appointment.
+Or if they had an app, I could probably ask google assistant to do it for me already.

+If this means robots can handle more of these robotic tasks with less work for me, I'm all for it.